Vinni Lettieri: Boston Bruins

 On July 13, 2022, Lettieri was signed to a one-year, two-way contract by the Boston Bruins.

-After impressive play for the Bruins AHL affiliate, the Providence Bruins, Lettieri was called up to the NHL squad on January 26, 2023.
+After impressive play for the Bruins AHL affiliate the Providence Bruins, Lettieri was named an AHL All-Star, representing the Atlantic Division.
+Later, Lettieri was called up to the NHL squad on January 26, 2023.
 However, he suffered an injury just one day later, causing him to be placed on IR.
 Once healed, Lettieri was then placed on waivers without having played a game for the Bruins, where he cleared.
+Towards the end of the 2022-23 season, with the Bruins comfortable in the standings, Lettieri was once again called up in order to rest key players.
+He played one game for the NHL squad before being sent back down.